 Now that you know how we’ve identified the most controversial topics, be aware that we have no intention of taking sides.
-Our goal is to identify these topics, and point you in the direction of those who have helped to define the issue.
+Our goal is to identify these topics, and point colleges students and other readers in the direction of those who have helped to define the issue.
 Historical influencers and books have, like our list of controversial topics, been drawn directly from our Ranking Analytics.
 More current influencers have been drawn from a vetted selection of findings using our Academic Influence engine.

 You will agree with some of the figures on each list.
 You will disagree with some of them.
 You may even be offended by the inclusion of some influencer in our discussion.
 But inclusion is not endorsement.
 It is merely acknowledgment of influence, for better or worse.